tempodb/tempodb-node-js/README.markdown

     }

     tempodb.read(series_key, series_start_date, series_end_date, options, function(err, result){
 			var cursor = result.json.data;
 			cursor.readAll(function(err, datapoints) {
         for (var i = 0; i < datapoints.length; i++) {
+            var dp = datapoints[i];
+            console.log(dp);
+        }
+			}
+    });

+## TempoDBClient#readMulti(*series_key*, *start*, *end*, *options*, *callback*)
+Gets multiple series and corresponding time series data between the specified start and end dates.
+The optional interval parameter allows you to specify a rollup period.
+For example, "1hour" will roll the data up on the hour using the provided function.
+The function parameter specifies the folding function to use while rolling the data up.
+A rollup is selected automatically if no interval or function is given.
+The auto rollup interval is calculated by the total time range (end - start) as follows:

+* range <= 2 days - raw data is returned
+* range <= 30 days - data is rolled up on the hour
+* else - data is rolled up by the day

+Rollup intervals are specified by a number and a time period.
+For example, 1day or 5min.
+Supported time periods:

+* min
+* hour
+* day
+* month
+* year

+Supported rollup functions:

+* sum
+* max
+* min
+* avg or mean
+* stddev (standard deviation)
+* count
+* first
+* last

+You can also retrieve raw data by specifying "raw" as the interval.
+The series to query can be filtered using the remaining parameters.

+### Parameters

+* start - start time for the query (Date)
+* end - end time for the query (Date)

+* options is an object containing any of the following
+    * rollup.interval - the rollup interval (string)
+    * rollup.fold - the rollup folding function (string)
+    * key - an array of keys to include (array of strings)
+        * can also pass single string if only one key
+    * tag - an array of tags to filter on.
+These tags are and'd together (array of strings)
+    * attr - an object of attribute key/value pairs to filter on.
+These attributes are and'd together. (object)
+		* limit - how many datapoints to read in a single page (Integer)
+    * tz - desired output timezone (string).
+[View valid timezones](http://tempo-db.com/docs/api/timezone/).

+### Returns

+An object containing the series information, the accumulated time series data for each point of each series (any series not having data at a particular timestamp will be omitted from that timestamp), and a summary of statistics for the specified time period.
+  {
+		"data":[
+			{"t":"2012-03-27T03:00:00.000Z","v":{"foo":1.125, "bar":1.341}},
+			{"t":"2012-03-28T03:00:00.000Z","v":{"foo":2.125, "bar":3.121}}
+			{"t":"2012-03-28T03:00:00.000Z","v":{"bar":3.121}}
+		],
+		"series":[
+			{"id":"123efac6b543a2901","key":"foo","name":"","tags":[],"attributes":{}}
+			{"id":"934cab33e8f1a472b","key":"bar","name":"","tags":[],"attributes":{}}
+		],
+		"rollup":null,
+		"tz":"UTC"
+	}

+### Example

+The following example reads the list of series with key *your-custom-key* (should only be one) and returns the data rolled up to an hourly average.

+    var TempoDBClient = require('tempodb').TempoDBClient;
+    var tempodb = new TempoDBClient('your-api-key', 'your-api-secret');
+    var cb = function(err, result){ console.log(result.response+': '+ JSON.stringify(result.json)); }

+    var series_key = 'your-custom-key';
+    series_start_date = new Date('2012-01-01');
+    series_end_date = new Date('2012-01-02');

+    var options = {
+			  key: ['foo', 'bar'],
+        interval: '1hour',
+        'function': 'mean',
+        tz: 'America/Chicago'
+    }

+    tempodb.readMulti(series_start_date, series_end_date, options, function(err, result){
+			var cursor = result.json.data;
+			cursor.readAll(function(err, datapoints) {
+        for (var i = 0; i < datapoints.length; i++) {